changeworld/azure-docs.ja-jp/articles/dns/dns-operations-recordsets.md

 <properties
-   pageTitle="Azure ポータルを使用して DNS のレコード セットとレコードを管理する | Microsoft Azure" description="Azure DNS でドメインをホストする際に Azure DNS の DNS レコード セットとレコードを管理します。レコード セットとレコードに対する操作のための PowerShell コマンドをすべて紹介します。" services="dns" documentationCenter="na" authors="cherylmc"
-   manager="carmonm"
-   editor=""/>
+   pageTitle="Manage DNS record sets and records by using the Azure portal| Microsoft Azure" description="Managing DNS record sets and records on Azure DNS when hosting your domain on Azure DNS.
+All PowerShell commands for operations on record sets and records." services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>